rubyonjets/jets-docs/_docs/learn/api/review-project.md

 end
 ```

 It's a controller with the basic CRUD methods.
-Jets will create one lambda function to handle requests for any of the controller methods.
+Jets will create one lambda function to handle all controller requests.

 Next, we'll test the API locally.